 What’s in Baby Powder?

 Baby powder is typically made of talcum powder, cornstarch, or a mix of the two.
-Baby powder and talcum powder have been used for years as means to reduce diaper rash, greasy hair, and rubbing and chafing.
+Baby powder and talcum powder have been used for years to reduce diaper rash, greasy hair, and rubbing and chafing.
 While powders that contain cornstarch are harmless, the safety of baby powders that contain talc is still up for debate.

 What Is Talc?